Pet Odor Removal Recipes

 If you have pets in the home, stain removers are a must.
 Not only should they be able to clean the stain but remove the smell as well.

 I know many people that own pets and they trust the products they buy and that’s OK but you can make your own cleaners that work just as well as expensive cleaners.

 The simple fact is not all stains removers you buy work.
 They are expensive and full of chemicals, they can quite often clean the stain but they can’t always neutralize pet odors.

 And carpets are expensive too, so tossing the carpet every time your pet leaves you a little “gift” is not a good idea.
 So what’s a pet owner to do?

-Well there’s the obvious stuff.
-Don’t leave the kitty litter until even the kitty is afraid to go near it!
-When you put clean kitty litter in the box, mix in either some coffee grounds or some baking soda.
+Well there’s the obvious stuff like don’t leave a dirty litter box until even the cat is afraid to go near it! and when you put clean kitty litter in the box, mix in either some coffee grounds or some baking soda to help eliminate odors.

-Here are some good recipes that promise excellent results if you are patient and use a little elbow grease:
+Here are some good recipes that promise excellent results if you are patient:

 Vinegar and Baking Soda Recipe